Logo

 "Long-term transactions for which basis is not reported to the IRS by Fidelity..."

-HPInc/HPE split.
+HPInc/HPE separation.
 Fidelity used 48.85% instead of HPE's suggested 47.15% cost basis ratio for the HP-to-HPE split.
 (If you wish, you can adjust that value in cell H59 of the "Data" tab of HPAA's Pre-2001 spreadsheet.)

 Micro Focus.
 In 2019, some members received computer generated bills from the IRS related to how Fidelity reported the 2017 HP-breakup transactions to the IRS: